w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 :::
 ::::

-Containerization isolates an application with its own environment
+Containerization isolates an application with its environment

 - Lightweight alternative to full virtualization
 - Containers are isolated but need to be deployed to (public/private) server